hsb0307/NopFor40/packages/51Degrees.mobi.2.1.19.4/ReadMe.txt

-51Degrees.mobi is supported by a “freemium?business model.
+51Degrees.mobi is supported by a “freemium” business model.
 All device detection and redirection source code is licenced under the Mozilla Public Licence 2 (MPL2) allowing free commercial use.